Before travelling: prepare your luggage

 - Go to the desk at the airport’s arrival lounge.

-- Baggage searches will be undertaken using a global system that we and a further 160 airlines are members of which enables baggage to be found within 24 hours in most cases.
+- Baggage searches will be undertaken using a global system that we and another 160 airlines are members of to find lost baggages within 24 hours in most cases.

 - See the Iberia Baggage Telephone Customer Service Centre if you have any further questions in this regard.

-- Always keep the documentation of your trip as well as invoices for costs directly related with the incident.
+- Always keep the documentation of your trip as well as invoices for costs directly related to the incident.

 - There are additional travel insurance policies that you can sign up for if you consider it appropriate.

-- In the interior of the luggage you should not transport fragile, perishable or valuable articles such as jewels or money, otherwise, according to international regulations, airline companies do not cover accidents occurring to these articles which result in loss or damage.
+- In the interior of the luggage you should not transport fragile, perishable or valuable articles such as jewels or money.
+According to international regulations, airline companies do not cover accidents involving these articles which result in loss or damage.